 C 1.
 Recognition of main periods in Archaeology and Anthropology.
-C 2.
-Knowledge of human's life in prehistoric society.
+C.2.
+Knowledge of human's life in prehistoric society

 C 3.
 Recognition of scientific workshop in Archaeology and Anthropology.

-Symbol Description of course learning outcome Reference to pro- gramme learning out- KNOWLEDGE W_01 Graduate knows the terminology in the field of Anthropology and Archaeology in English and in the basic range in languages implemented as part of education.
+Symbol Description of course learning outcome Reference to programme learning out- come KNOWLEDGE W_01 Graduate knows the terminology in the field of Anthropology and Archaeology in English and in the basic range in languages implemented as part of education.
 K_W02 W_02 Graduate knows the methodology of scientific research especially in Archaeology and humanities.
-K_W04 W_03 W_03 Graduate knows the basic Archaeological periods and cultures.
-SKILLS
+K_W04 W_03 Graduate knows the basic Archaeological periods and cultures.
+K_W03 SKILLS

-U_01 U_01 Graduate integrates knowledge in the field of various scientific disciplines about humans, especially those that are part of the world's Anthropology and Archaeology.
-U_02 U_02 Graduate names the observed phenomena uses the right research tools and formulates research problems in Archaeology and Anthropology.
-U_03 U_03 Graduate selects, develops, presents and interprets research results, draws conclusions, indicates directions for further research in the field of Archaeology and Anthropology.
-SOCIAL COMPETENCIES K_01 Graduate coordinates the process of acquiring knowledge, continuous education, improving competences, acquiring new, flexible skills, enriching knowledge required in research situations in Archaeology.
-K_K01 K_02 Graduate takes care of maintaining methodological standards in research, openness and sensitivity to problems in the field of Archaeology and Anthropology and making independent at- tempts to develop them.
+U_01 Graduate integrates knowledge in the field of various scientific disciplines about humans, especially those that are part of the world's Anthropology and Archaeology.
+K_U01 U_02 Graduate names the observed phenomena uses the right research tools and formulates research problems in Archaeology and Anthropology.
+K_U02 U_03 Graduate selects, develops, presents and interprets research results, draws conclusions, indicates directions for further research in the field of Archaeology and Anthropology.
+K_U04 SOCIAL COMPETENCIES K_01 Graduate coordinates the process of acquiring knowledge, continuous education, improving competences, acquiring new, flexible skills, enriching knowledge required in research situations in Archaeology.
+K_K01 K_02 Graduate takes care of maintaining methodological standards in research, openness and sensitivity to problems in the field of Archaeology and Anthropology and making independent attempts to develop them.
 K_K02 K_03 Graduate designs research activities and practical plans to adapt the theory.
 K_K10